top of page

 Once both valves are closed, it’s time to disconnect:

-Position Your Bucket: Place it beneath the pipes to catch any residual water.
+1. Position Your Bucket: Place it beneath the pipes to catch any residue.

-Release Water: Gently pull the radiator from the wall to allow any remaining water to drain.
+3. Release Water: Gently pull the radiator from the wall to allow any remaining drips to drain.

 5. Clean Up and Prepare for Decorating